Glyphack/aws-slapdash/README.md

 Type in "new command", press enter then select the "Local Command" option.

-1. specify the script path by navigating to the path you got in the last step and choosing the script from it's name.
+1. specify the script path by navigating to the path you got in the last step and choose the `aws.py` script.
-For example "secretsmanager.py" is for using Secrets Manager service.
-2. Select a name for the command this can be the service full name like Secrets Manager.
+2. Select a name for the command e.g. aws.
-3. Choose an alias so you can call this command with a shorter name, like "secrets".
-4. Optionally choose a keyboard shortcut for the command.
+3. Optionally choose a keyboard shortcut for the command.

-Repeat this process for all the services you need.

 ### Step 3: Configure the AWS profile

-Add the script `configure.py` as explained in [step 2](#step-2-add-commands-to-slapdash).
-Run configure command from Slapdash and configure the app.
+Run the slapdash command with `ctrl+j` and then executing the command you imported.
+Then select configure option by pressing Tab on it, Fill the AWS account and region.

-You can read about configuration in the below section.
+For more info on the Configuration read the configuration section.

 ## Usage & Configuration